Family and Medical Leave Policies

 • Leave must be taken within 1 year of birth of a child.

 • Faculty member is entitled to 4 weeks of paid parental leave.
-In Arts and Sciences, this will be implemented as a one-course reduction on a standard two-course per term teaching load.

 • Primary caregiver (provides at least 50% of child care) may also:

-• request buy out of one additional course at the standard Dietrich School rate or
+• request buy out of one additional course at the standard Dietrich School rate, or

 • Leave and/or modified duties must take place within 1 year of birth or adoption of a child.